Guidelines for iKAT 2024 Year 2

 We will use the relevance assessment methods used in previous years of CAsT for relevance to individual turns.

-Similar to CAsT year 4, only a subset of turns may be evaluated for provenance ranking effectiveness.
-This will be disclosed to participants after assessment is completed.
+Similar to iKAT Year 1, only a subset of turns may be evaluated for provenance ranking effectiveness.
+This will be disclosed to participants after the assessment is completed.

 Timeline